markwh/riverproducts/mdfiles/passes-tiles.md

 The data gathered by the satellite will be divided into **tiles**, the spatial granule used for distributing the data.
 Each tile extends approximately 64 km along-track and 64 km perpendicular to the pass.
 The footprints of 4 different tiles are shown on the map.
 Click the tiles for identification.

+***Before moving on,*** select a tile by clicking on a row in the table below.
+This will load simulated SWOT data for that tile to display in the next several tabs.

 *Note: the tiles shown are not the same as those SWOT will use, as their along-track locations and extents were chosen for convenience of simulation for this river.*